open-cluster-management-io/enhancements/enhancements/sig-architecture/29-manifestwork-status-feedback/README.md

 	// +required
 	ResourceIdentifier ResourceIdentifier `json:"resourceIdentifier"`

+	// FeedBackRules defines the returned resource status feedback FeedbackRule FeedbackRule `json:"feedbackRule"`
+}

+type FeedbackRule struct {
-	// FeedbackOption defines the option of how status can be returned.
+	// Type defines the option of how status can be returned.
 	// It is IntrestedField only today, but can be extend to others in the future.
-	FeedbackOption string `json:"feedbackOption"`
+	Type string `json:"type"`

 	// InterstedFields defines the status fields to be synced for a manifest
 	// An interstedValues will be updated in certain manifest status of the manifestwork.status.
-	InterstedFields []InterestedResourceField `json:"interstedFields,omitempty"`
+	InterestedFields []InterestedResourceField `json:"interestedFields,omitempty"`
 }

 type InterestedResourceField struct {
 	// name represents the aliase name for this field
 	// +required
-	Name `json:"name"`
+	Name string `json:"name"`

 	// JsonPaths represents the json path of the field under status.
 	// The path must point to a field with single value in the type of integer, bool or string.
-    // If the path points to a structure, map or slice, no value will be returned in ManifestWork JsonPath string `json:"jsonPaths,omitempty"`
+	// If the path points to a structure, map or slice, no value will be returned in ManifestWork.
+	// Ref to https://kubernetes.io/docs/reference/kubectl/jsonpath/ on how to write a jsonPath JsonPath string `json:"jsonPaths,omitempty"`
 }